microsoft/MicrosoftCloud/tutorials/Tutorial - ACS to Teams Meeting.md

     }, []);
     ```

-    > NOTE: This uncomments the fetch call that handles retrieving the ACS user identity and token.

 1. Save the file before continuing.

 1. Run `npm start` to run the application.
-After it builds you should see the calling UI displayed and you can call into the Teams meeting that was dynamically created by Microsoft Graph.
+After it builds you should see the ACS calling UI displayed and you can call into the Teams meeting that was dynamically created by Microsoft Graph.

 1. Stop both of the terminal processes (React and Azure Functions) by selecting `ctrl + c`.